AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/FAQ.md

 Yes, server side rendering is supported through Angular universal.
 See our doc [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/angular-universal.md) for more information.

-**Note:** MSAL Angular currently does not officially support Angular 17's server-side and prerendering capabilities.
+**Note:** MSAL Angular currently does not officially support Angular 17 and 18's server-side and prerendering capabilities.
 Using SSR with MSAL Angular may break your app.

 ### Does `@azure/msal-angular` support standalone components?